Ahsan-ShakoorK/HP-by-Z-Unlock/energy_use_data.md

 This has been an extensive examination of the global CO2 emissions for the energy sector for roughly a 50-year period.
 It highlights the fluctuations in CO2 overall as well as for specific energy sectors.
 In addition, different countries recorded varying levels of CO2 emissions from different energy types.
 # 1. CO2 emission World
-- China is the most affected country in the with value of 5.804601e Million kilotons
+- China is the most affected country in the world with a value of 5.8e+6 kilotons
-- Niue, less affected country in the world with the Value of 1.6 kilotonnes
+- Niue is the least affected country in the world with the Value of 1.6 kilotonnes
-- From 1995 Most of the CO2 is emitted by Electricity, and in 2019  the value of approx, 8000 Kiloton.
-- From 1885 we also see the spike in emission of CO2 with Motor Gasoline and LPG.
+- From 1985 to 1995 we observe a spike in emission of CO2 due to Motor Gasoline and LPG.
-- Most of the CO2 emitted by Electricity in the world With the Value of 3.542233 Million kilotons
+- major contributor of the CO2 emissions so far is electricity sector with a value of 3.5e+06 kilotons
-- least of the CO2 emitted by Motor Gasoline in the world With the Value of 1000.5 kilotons
+- least contributor of the CO2 emissions so far is Liquefied petroleum gas (LPG) sector with a value of 354174e+03 kilotons
-- Top 10 Country by emission of CO2

-  - Area   Value
-  - China   5.804601e+06
-  - China,  mainland  5.686551e+06
-  - India   4.906070e+06
-  - United   States of America  3.544757e+06
-  - Japan   1.613227e+06
-  - USSR    1.342590e+06
-  - Russian Federation  1.006218e+06
-  - Brazil  8.381262e+05
-  - Poland  7.275216e+05
-  - Turkey  7.107471e+05

-- Top Item by emission
-   - Item
-  - Coal                             8.465990e+05
-  - Electricity                      3.542233e+06
-  - Fuel oil                         7.315993e+04
-  - Gas-Diesel oil                   6.778946e+05
-  - Liquefied petroleum gas (LPG)    3.354174e+03
-  - Motor Gasoline                   1.541632e+03
-  - Natural gas (including LNG)      4.146732e+04

 # 2. In the Subcontinent

-- India is the most affected country from Subcontinent with value of 4.906070e+06 Million Kilotons
+- India is the most affected country from Subcontinent with value of 4.9e+06 Kilotons of CO2 emissions.Whereas the electricity sector is the most prominent CO2 emitter with a value of 3.42 e+06 kilotons
-  - Value in Kilotons
-  - Coal                             8.133342e+05
-  - Electricity                      3.420779e+06
-  - Fuel oil                         7.242071e+04
-  - Gas-Diesel oil                   5.801133e+05
-  - Liquefied petroleum gas (LPG)    3.277531e+02
-  - Motor Gasoline                   1.217229e+03
-  - Natural gas (including LNG)      1.787776e+04
-- Pakistan is second affected country from Sub continent with value of 0.0924383 Million kilotons
+- Pakistan is the second most affected country from Sub continent with the value of 19.0e+05  kilotons  of CO2 emissions Whereas the electricity sector is the most prominent CO2 emitter with a value of 110799.5 kilotons
-  - Value in Kilotone
-  - Coal                              27894.4824
-  - Electricity                      110799.5409
-  - Fuel oil                            361.2075
-  - Gas-Diesel oil                    27892.1467
-  - Liquefied petroleum gas (LPG)      2902.6501
-  - Motor Gasoline                      289.3997
-  - Natural gas (including LNG)       22298.8643
-- Bangladesh is least affected country from Sub continent with value of .008774187e Million kilotons
+- Bangladesh is least affected country from Sub continent with value of 88.0e+04 kilotons  of CO2 emissions.Whereas the Gas-Diesel oil sector is the most prominent CO2 emitter with a value of 69889 kilotons
-  - Value in Kilotons
-  - Coal                              5370.3701
-  - Electricity                      10654.8759
-  - Fuel oil                           378.0197
-  - Gas-Diesel oil                   69889.1326
-  - Liquefied petroleum gas (LPG)      123.7708
-  - Motor Gasoline                      35.0041
-  - Natural gas (including LNG)       1290.6937
-- Most of the CO2 emitted by Electricity in Subcontinent With the Value of 3.542233 Million kilotons
-- least of the CO2 emitted by Motor Gasoline in Subcontinent With the Value of 1000.5 kilotons